oomph-lib/oomph-lib/CONTRIBUTING.md

    >>> git diff feature/add-new-important-headers..development
    ```

    The above command should not produce an output.
-We can then get rid of the branch on which we did the work, both local forkedly,
+We can then get rid of the branch on which we did the work, both locally,

    ```bash
    >>> git branch -d feature/add-new-important-headers